 Environmental Considerations

-What is the impact of a company’s activities on its wider environment and how does it approach its environmental obligations?
+What is the impact of a company’s activities on its wider environment and how does it approach its environmental considerations?

 Human and Social Capital